toybreaker/jeancouteau/_articles/from-small-islands-to-nation-building.md

 And they would get rid of the Dutch, whether the latter liked it or not.

-The rest is mythicized, but nevertheless real history.
+The rest is mythicised, but nevertheless real history.

-There were adventurous revolutionaries, like _Tan Malaka_; there were ﬁery orators like Sukarno and rational thinkers like _Hatta_; there were also nurses and teachers, peasants and peddlers, ordinary people.
-All ﬁrst dreamed, then wanted, and ﬁnally got independence.
+There were adventurous revolutionaries, like _Tan Malaka_; there were fiery orators like Sukarno and rational thinkers like _Hatta_; there were also nurses and teachers, peasants and peddlers, ordinary people.
+All first dreamed, then wanted, and finally got independence.

 They got it in blood, just after going through the country’s darkest hour: Japanese occupation.

 They proclaimed independence on August 17th 1945, two days after Japan’s unconditional capitulation.

-A long war ensued, now and then interrupted by UN-sponsored cease.ﬁres… until the Dutch eventually recognized that their spice war victory at Run was just an accident of history.
-Late 1949, they recognized Indonesian independence.
+A long war ensued, now and then interrupted by UN-sponsored ceasefire until the Dutch eventually recognised that their spice war victory at Run was just an accident of history.
+Late 1949, they recognised Indonesian independence.

 But what would have happened if they had retained control over Manhattan, or if the British had prevailed in Run?